Monday, March 20, 2023

 It was the Residents show I have enjoyed most of the three I have seen, an amazing, crowd-pleasing representation of highlights from their long career, including, unbelievably, "Smelly Tongues," which I never thought I'd get to hear live.
 But it was also by far the show most beset with difficulties of the three, stripped down by circumstance beyond what was intended, so David might be onto something, there.
 I did not envy the challenges faced (all of which, I believe, can be blamed on the US/ Canada border crossing; the Hollywood Theatre did everything right that I could see, and seems a fine, fine space for live music).
 I felt bad for the band, on a couple of fronts, but from the point of view of a selfish fan, last night's show was a delight from start to finish, with the only disappointments (no merch) being somewhat epiphenominal, if you see what I mean.

-I did not get an authoritative point of view about how things happened, but word spread via various channels as people chatted up the unexpectedly-present soundman Chris Crud or reported stories from people who talked to people who had dined with Eric Drew Feldman (who I hope I can say WAS present in Vancouver last night, though gee, was he onstage?
-Who knows!).
+I did not get an authoritative point of view about how things happened, but word spread via various channels as people chatted up the unexpectedly-present Vancouver soundman Chris Crud (who did an amazing job with the sound) or reported stories from people who talked to people who had dined with a member of the band...
 A picture emerged: there were key members of the crew that did not get across the border, from the soundman to the merchpeople.
-If merch was packed on the tour bus, the crew who DID get across the border were unable to find it for the hopefuls who stood around the bus afterwards, hoping to buy a t-shirt - including a drunk girl who was hoping to get one for $10!
-It was to no avail: wherever the boxes were packed, there was no time or manpower to dig them out, let alone let us pick through them).
-Last-minute adjustments needed to be made to compensate (Crud did great, by the by - I can only speak for the experience from the front of the house, but by DAMN it sounded good to me; I think the only complaint I heard was a second hand report that one person, Crud himself, was not entirely pleased, but my friends and I all were really impressed).
+If merch was packed on the tour bus, the crew who DID get across the border were unable to find it for the hopefuls who stood around the tour bus afterwards, hoping to buy a t-shirt - including a drunk girl who was hoping to get one for $10!
+It was to no avail: wherever the boxes were packed, there was no time or manpower to dig them out, let alone let us pick through them.
 The band also had to load out almost immediately, because - neverminding crossing back to join up with their soundman and merch guy, waiting, I guess, in Seattle - there was a kink show set to start at the Hollywood at 10:00, with the audience for that show waiting in the lobby as security urged Residents fans towards the exits and a clown in a green wig and a bondage-cum-fishnet-lingere costume loaded crates of equipment in from a U-Haul parked outside ("the changing of the guard," I quipped; it pleases me to know that there are, apparently, people with a fetish for clowns in green wigs, though I myself am not one).
 And finally, there were tech difficulties: there was supposed to be a video component projected on the screen, the content of which remains almost entirely unknown to me, as other than a Residents' 50th anniversary logo that started the night off, all we got of the multimedia component were occasional HDMI error messages (see pic above) that flickered on the screen while the wrong people, I guess, occasionally ventured forth to lamely push buttons on the projector and shrug.
 Ultimately the projector was just turned off and the white circle in the set design that was supposed to serve as a screen remained a white circle.
 A zero.
 Which in its own way, is perfect too, and went mercifully unnoticed by most band members, since it was behind them on the stage.

 The Singing Resident has very expressive hands.
-And he really should market those costume designs on pyjamas or something - they're great.
+And he really should market those costume designs for pyjamas or something!

 Whatever we were supposed to experience, the show we GOT was, happily, quite magnificent.
 As fulsome and rich and maximal as the show I caught at the Rio was, last night ended up, whether by design or default, a brilliantly-executed presentation of JUST THE SONGS.
 I'm the kind of music fan whose favourite moments at a concert often involve me listening with my eyes closed, such that the absence of much in the way of elaborate set design, costume changes, multimedia or so forth only helped me get into the music more; I was even able to dance a little (to "Diskomo!").
 I welcomed the lack of distractions and while I was glad Randy did pop up in ghost form in the film, there probably wasn't enough TIME for him to talk much between songs, if he had manifested onstage... so it's just as well.
 Last night was maybe disappointing to people whose primary orientation towards the band is visual, who WANT the theatre and the multimedia and so forth (tho' Graham seemed to enjoy himself, and his background with the band is almost ALL video).
 But for people who just want to hear their favourite Residents songs... crikey it was good.